 Hence, apart from your parents, grandparents, children, spouse

 many trustworthy people in your relationships whose advice you can

 really trust.
 Most of your friends and colleagues cannot think clearly

-about you or give you a genuine advice, because
+about you or give you a genuine advice, because their judgment and

-cold and aloof they may secretly despise you and become
+and aloof they may secretly despise you and become prejudiced

 their genuine thoughts and feelings about you and risk damaging

 the relationship, or they may be afraid that if they give you

 right advice, you will be more successful and leave them behind.

 - 3. Envy.
 In human relationships, envy plays

 an important role.
 People do not mind if strangers become billionaires

 or achieve success, but suffer from jealousy when those who

 are close to them or known to them achieve the same level of